 Learning how to dance salsa is challenging enough, and when you add in all the jargon and terminology that’s thrown around the salsa community, things can get downright confusing.

 Luckily, we’re here to help.
-Below you’ll find some of the most commonly used salsa dance terms and their definitions.
+Below you’ll find some of the most commonly used salsa dance terminology, salsa dance terms and jargon, as well as their definitions.
 And if there’s a term we missed, just let us know in the comments and we’ll add it to the list!

-A terms used to refer to dance movements inspired by Cuban rumba styles such as columbia, yambú, and guaguancó.
+A term used to refer to dance movements inspired by Cuban rumba styles such as columbia, yambú, and guaguancó.

 The basic step or simply the ‘basic’, is the fundamental step in salsa dancing.
 The exact direction and form of the step depends on what style of salsa is being danced.